Pacific Centre Annual Report 2013

 - 27 Nov 2015:Regional Network to Improve Gender and Protection in the Pacific

-Peter Batchelor of South Africa was appointed as the Manager for UNDP Pacific Centre in July 2013
+Peter Batchelor of South Africa is the former Manager for UNDP Pacific Centre, appointed in July 2013.